Types of educational data breaches we can assist with

 Making an educational data breach claim after ICO investigation

-Schools must establish robust procedures for detecting, reporting, and investigating any personal data breaches.
-And the ICO must be notified of these violations without undue delay.
+Schools must establish robust procedures for detecting, reporting, and investigating any personal data breaches, and the ICO must be notified of these violations without undue delay.

 In addition, all personal information must be kept safe with security measures that are appropriate to the data held.
 This includes implementing strong passwords, encrypting electronic data, and making sure data is correctly destroyed.
+Failing to follow these procedures increases the likelihood of data protection being breached in schools.

 Under the GDPR, organisations MUST tell you if they have breached your personal data.
-But despite this, too often people still don’t know that their data has been breached until they hear that the ICO has fined a school.
-In such cases, it’s worth finding out whether your data was put at risk, because, if so, you may have a claim.
+But despite this, too often, people still don’t know that their data has been breached until they hear that the ICO has fined a school.
+In such cases, it’s worth finding out whether your data was put at risk because, if so, you may have a claim.

 Should you make a school data breach claim?

 Nobody wants to sue their child’s school.
 Teachers do a great job under challenging circumstances.
-But, the sheer scale of information we share is enough to leave us all open to the threat of fraud, anxiety and stress.
+But the sheer scale of information we share is enough to leave us all open to the threat of fraud, anxiety and stress.
 So, it’s no surprise that we are worried about what could happen if this data gets into the wrong hands.

 So, claiming compensation isn’t just in your best interests – it can also help persuade schools to take their responsibilities seriously and make necessary improvements.